 If you are involved in a DUI or other criminal investigation or facing a criminal charge, you probably have questions about your options and how to protect your rights.
 At the Law Firm of A. Dale Naticchia, we understand what you are going through during this stressful time.
-Our team has handled a wide variety of DUI and criminal defense matters over the last 33 years.
-We defend ordinary people accused of crimes in Cleveland, Akron, and throughout Cuyahoga County.
+Our Cleveland OVI lawyer has handled a wide variety of drunk driving cases over the last 33 years.
+We also defend ordinary people in other criminal cases in Cleveland, Akron, and throughout Cuyahoga County.
 During the last 18 years, A. Dale Naticchia has focused on drunk driving cases, providing people who were pulled over and arrested for driving while intoxicated with a tenacious and thorough defense.
 Whether you are currently facing a criminal charge or are trying to avoid a charge being brought, contact a DUI attorney at our Cleveland office today to learn more about how we can keep your record clean and preserve your reputation.DUI

 According to Ohio law, it is illegal to operate a vehicle with a blood alcohol content (BAC) of 0.08 or higher.
 For commercial operators, the limit is 0.04 percent, and for people under 21, it is 0.02 percent.
 Although people often refer to it as a DUI, Ohio law technically defines this offense as operating a vehicle while intoxicated, or OVI.
 The penalties associated with the offense vary depending on whether this is your first OVI charge or a repeat charge.
 For example, your first offense carries a potential jail sentence of three to six months and fines between $375 and $1,075.
 The amount of jail time and fines increases with each subsequent offense, as well as the amount of time that your license may be suspended.
 For anything beyond a first offense, you will probably be required to install an interlock ignition device, which requires the driver to provide a breath sample before the vehicle will start.
 There is also the possibility that the court could order you to wear a continuous alcohol monitor (SCRAM) even before you have been convicted.